andreivisan/arc2cracked/5.Rust/my_notes.md

 want &K and &mut V inside the tuple, you must peel off the outer &mut (with &mut (…)) then use ref/ref mut to borrow the tuple’s fields in place.

+### Patterns in Rust

+- Patterns live on the left side.

+- Everything after for, let, match, etc. is a pattern, whose job is to fit the shape of the value it receives and optionally bind names to pieces of it.
+Patterns have their own mini-syntax independent of expressions.

 | You have…                                       | You write in the pattern | Resulting binding type |
 | ----------------------------------------------- | ------------------------ | ---------------------- |
 | `T` and you want to move it                     | `x`                      | `T`                    |